 Raoul Peck’s “I Am Not Your Negro” paints a portrait of James Baldwin’s life in the 1960s while offering audience members a glimpse into American race relations during one of its most tense and revolutionary moments.
 The documentary takes Baldwin’s own voice and uses it as its transcript, deriving most of its narration from his unfinished manuscript for “Remember This House,” a book that provides an account of the deaths of his friends and fellow Black activists Martin Luther King, Malcolm X, and Medgar Evers.
 Since Baldwin had only written 30 pages of the book before his death in 1987, the narrative compass of the movie also draws from live interviews and essays that the writer completed throughout his life.

-Though “I Am Not Your Negro” has been marketed as a documentary centered on the life of James Baldwin, the main character in the film is perhaps more accurately race in America.
-Throughout the movie, we see montages of headlines and media footage from the mid-20th century: a clip showing 15 year-old Dorothy Counts facing a violent white mob while desegregating a white high school in Charlotte, North Carolina; numerous advertisements from the 60s showing Black Americans as willing cheerful servants; a white power rally where a Black woman is shown being literally bludgeoned to death.
+Though “I Am Not Your Negro” has been marketed as a documentary centered on the life of James Baldwin, the main character in the film is perhaps, more accurately, race in America.
+Throughout the movie, we see montages of headlines and media footage from the mid-20th century: a clip showing 15-year-old Dorothy Counts facing a violent white mob while desegregating a white high school in Charlotte, NC; numerous advertisements from the ’60s showing Black Americans as willing cheerful servants; a white power rally where a Black woman is shown being literally bludgeoned to death.

 These moments in the film are products of a bygone era only in appearance.
 Grainy black and white footage makes for unfocused shots of anti-Black violence being carried out by law enforcement personnel and laypeople alike.
 White protesters carry picket signs that display messages that are unthinkable today.
 There are swastikas, efforts to equate racial integration with communism, children hailing white power.